 WHEREAS, ENRON NORTH AMERICA CORP. (“ENA”) is executing a substantially identical guaranty (“ENA Guaranty”) with the Counterparty;

-NOW THEREFORE, in consideration of Counterparty entering into the Contract, Guarantor does hereby covenant and agree as follows:
+NOW THEREFORE, to induceCounterparty to enter into the Contract, Guarantor does hereby covenant and agree as follows:

 1. GUARANTY.
 Subject to the provisions hereof, Guarantor hereby irrevocably and unconditionally and severally, but not jointly, hereby guarantees the timely payment when due of the obligations of BMC (the “Obligations”) to Counterparty under the Contract in its respective proportions set forth in subsection (c) below.
 This Guaranty shall constitute continuing a guarantee of payment and not of collection.
 The liability of Guarantor under this Guaranty shall be subject to the following:

-(a) Guarantor’s liability hereunder shall be and is specifically limited to (i) payments of money expressly required to be made under the Contract (even if such payments are deemed to be damages) and not performance and (ii) Guarantor’s respective portion of the obligation as set forth in subsection (c) below.
-And, except to the extent specifically provided in the Contract, in no event shall Guarantor be subject hereunder to consequential, exemplary, equitable, loss of profits, punitive, tort, or any other damages, costs, or attorney’s fees.
+(a) Guarantor’s liability hereunder shall be and is specifically limited to (i) payments of money expressly required to be made under the Contract (even if such payments are deemed to be damages) and not performance (ii) Guarantor’s respective portion of the obligation as set forth in subsection (c) below and (iii) all costs and expenses incurred by Counterparty to enforce, or collect under this Guaranty (including, but not limited to, attorney fees and expenses).
+And, except to the extent specifically provided in the Contract or in this Guaranty, in no event shall Guarantor be subject hereunder to consequential, exemplary, equitable, loss of profits, punitive, tort, or any other damages, costs, or attorney’s fees.

-(b) The aggregate amount of all amounts covered by this Guaranty and the ENA Guaranty shall not exceed U.S. $________________ ("Combined Obligations").
+(b) The aggregate amount of all amounts covered by this Guaranty and the ENA Guaranty shall not exceed U.S. $________________ ("Combined Obligations")plus all costs and expenses incurred by Counterparty to enforce, or collect under this Guaranty (including, but not limited to, attorney fees and expenses).

 (c) Texaco shall be liable for sixty percent (60%) of the Combined Obligations under the terms of its guaranty and ENA shall be liable for forty percent (40%) of the Combined Obligations under this Guaranty.
 Counterparty by accepting this Guaranty expressly agrees that Guarantor’s obligations hereunder and the ENA obligations under its guaranty are several and not joint obligations.

 2. DEMANDS AND NOTICE.
-Upon the occurrence and during the continuance of an event of default or termination event under the Contract, if BMC fails or refuses to pay any Obligations and Counterparty has elected to exercise its rights under this Guaranty, Counterparty shall make a demand upon Guarantor and ENA (hereinafter referred to as a “Payment Demand”).
+If BMC fails or refuses to pay any Obligations and Counterparty has elected to exercise its rights under this Guaranty, Counterparty shall make a demand upon Guarantor and ENA (hereinafter referred to as a “Payment Demand”).
 A Payment Demand shall be in writing and shall reasonably and briefly specify in what manner and what amount BMC has failed to pay and an explanation of why such payment is due, with a specific statement that Counterparty is calling upon Guarantor and the guarantor under the ENA Guaranty to pay its prorata share of the Combined Obligations as set forth in subsection (c) of Section 1 of this Guaranty.
 A Payment Demand satisfying the foregoing requirements shall be required with respect to the Combined Obligations before Guarantor is required to pay its prorata share of the Obligations hereunder as set forth in subsection (c) of Section 1 hereof and shall be deemed sufficient notice to Guarantor that it must pay such prorata share of the Combined Obligations within five (5) business days after its receipt of the Payment Demand.
 A single written Payment Demand shall be effective as to any specific default during the continuance of such default, until BMC or Guarantor has cured such default, and additional written demands concerning such default shall not be required until such default is cured.

 3. REPRESENTATIONS AND WARRANTIES.
 Guarantor represents and warrants that: